whyiris/BIOSA/README.txt

 All JavaScript files go inside "scripts" directory
 All HTML files to go to "templates" directory
 All CSS files go to "styles" directory
-All input and .db files go to "resources" directory
+All input files go to "resources" directory